CS 466/666: Algorithm Design and Analysis (Fall 2024)

 November 12

-Multiplicative weight update (MWU): Learning from experts
+Multiplicative weight update (MWU): Width reduction techniques [lec18], AG11

 19 Thursday